nlotito/personal-site/content/project/soldiers/index.md

 tags = ["MENA", "civil-military relations"]

 # Project summary to display on homepage.
-summary = "Military organizational culture in the Arab Spring."
+summary = "How does military culture influence responses to protest?"

 # Slides (optional).
 #   Associate this page with Markdown slides.